Standard Language Ideology in AI-Generated Language: Taxonomy of open problems regarding standard language ideology in AI-generated language

-\textbf{The default production of ``standard'' language varieties reinforces ``correct'' ways of communicating.} At a high level, generative AI technologies default to ``standard'' language varieties in their responses, particularly SAE, as illustrated by \cite{fleisig2024}.
-This subtly reinforces the idea that the ``correct'' or ``more appropriate'' way of communicating uses ``standard'' languages, and particularly SAE.
+\textbf{Normalization of "standard" language as default.} At a high level, generative AI technologies default to ``standard'' language varieties in their outputs, particularly SAE.
+As discussed in Section \ref{sec:LLMs}, this pattern has been documented in empirical analyses of LLM outputs, showing systematic defaulting to prestige English varieties and substantial reduction of features from non-standard varieties \citep{fleisig2024, hofmann2024dialect}.
+This reflects the broader mechanism of legitimation, wherein certain forms of speech are subtly reinforced as ``correct'' or ``more appropriate'' way of communicating \citep{Lippi-Green2012-ex, MilroyMilroy1999, Bourdieu1991}.

 This can have a cascading effect that impacts people's own linguistic biases and perceptions of language hierarchies.
 Lessons can be learned from the dominant position that SAE has held in educational settings in the United States.
 Despite the prioritization of SAE in classrooms often being seen by teachers as a means of unifying students through a common language \citep{delpit1992, Smitherman1986-fd}, it has negative implications for minoritized students.
 For example, Black students who speak AAE feel compelled to adopt SAE and dominant ideologies, which then impact their identity expression, academic achievement, and self-perception \cite{lyn2022}.

-Additionally, due to automation bias---a psychological tendency to over-rely on automation that can result in complacency regarding automation outputs \citep{goddard2012automation}---humans can have greater trust and overconfidence in AI \cite{horowitz2024}.
-It is not clear how defaulting to SAE in generative AI language outputs impacts the mental perceptions of minoritized language speakers.
-However, when combined with automation bias, the default use of SAE in LLM outputs has the potential to exacerbate the idea that ``standard'' languages are more ``correct'' ways of speaking.
+Additionally, due to automation bias (a psychological tendency to over-rely on automation that can result in complacency regarding automation outputs \citep{goddard2012automation}) humans can have greater trust and overconfidence in AI \cite{horowitz2024}.
+If LLM outputs that prioritize SAE or disparage other dialects are seen as particularly trustworthy, they could exacerbate the idea that ``standard'' languages are more ``correct'' ways of speaking.